-The kitchen has never felt “just right,” even though it has so many things I love, like the
+The kitchen has never felt “right,” even though it has so many things I love or have grown to like:

 I originally planned to hang the girl with the parcels separately, but an outlet foiled my plans.
 We had totally forgotten an outlet was hiding behind the art that was in the kitchen.
 Unless we wanted it smack in the middle of the posters, we would have had to hang them thisclosetogether.

 We finally decided to hang all three on one wall.
 The middle one covers the outlet, so we were able to space them how we liked.
 They are all slightly different in size, so we put the largest one in the middle and lined up the tops, which was Hubby’s genius suggestion.
 They really really fill up the wall, adding a lot of visual interest to the kitchen.
 The 1960s aesthetic is a perfect fit!
-The textiles represented in the posters look fabulous with the houndstooth and herringbone, and the brown in the tweed suit makes the wood cabinetry look intentional.
+The textiles represented in the posters look fabulous with the houndstooth tile and herringbone seats – and the brown in the tweed suit makes the wood cabinetry feel like an intentional design choice.

 P.S.
 Want to know what they say?
 When Hungarian is translated verbatim, it sounds like Yoda talking so perfect translation is no easy feat.
 Here are my super rough translations: